 For more information about Manuscript Studies and to subscribe, visit the Penn Press website for Manuscript Studies.

 Momentum is the undergraduate research journal of the Science, Technology and Society (STSC) program at the University of Pennsylvania.
-Begun in the spring semester of 2012, the journal seeks to showcase the wide variety of work done both by students in the STSC major and minor and by other students throughout the university whose work is related to our program.
+Initiated in the spring semester of 2012, the journal seeks to showcase the wide variety of work done both by students in the STSC major and minor and by other students throughout the university whose work is related to our program.

 See the Aims and Scope for a complete coverage of the journal.

 Pathways: A Journal of Humanistic and Social Inquiry (Penn Center for Minority-Serving Institutions)Pathways: A Journal of Humanistic and Social Inquiry is a peer-reviewed journal associated with the HSI Pathways to the Professoriate Program, which is funded by the Andrew W. Mellon Foundation.
 To learn more about the HSI Pathways to the Professoriate Program, visit our website.

 To peruse previous editions of the Penn History Review, please use the "Browse" drop down menu on the left side of the page to choose a specific volume and issue.

 Founded in 1991, the Penn History Review is a journal for undergraduate historical research.
 Published twice a year through the Department of History, the journal is a non-profit publication produced by and primarily for undergraduates.
 The editorial board of the Review is dedicated to publishing the most original and scholarly research submitted for our consideration.
 For more information about submissions, please send e-mail to email@example.com.

 Penn McNair Research Journal (McNair Scholars)